 Types of electro acoustic guitar pickup

-Undersaddle piezo - By far the most common preinstalled pickup type is placing a piezo pickup underneath the acoustic guitar’s bridge saddle.
-That then detects and transfers string vibrations through the saddle into electric current.
-It’s very different to a magnetic electric guitar pickup or soundhole pickup and there’s no hum involved.
+Undersaddle piezo - By far the most common acoustic pickup is a piezo pickup seated underneath the acoustic guitar’s bridge saddle.
+This pickup detects the string vibrations and then transfers them throught the saddle into electric current.
+It’s very different to a magnetic electric guitar pickup or soundhole pickup, and thankfully there’s no hum involved.

-Instead they tend to have a more compressed quality according to the active circuitry involved - this can be part of a preinstalled system with a preamp to boost the signal and shape it with EQ.
-These will require onboard battery power.
-But passive piezos don’t require this power, though they tend to be lower output as a result.
+Instead, these pickups tend to possess a more compressed audio quality thanks to the active circuitry involved.
+This can be part of an already installed system – with a preamp to boost the signal and add a tasteful EQ to it.
+These pickup arrangements are usually active and will therefore need onboard battery power.
+Passive piezos don’t require this power, though they tend to be lower output as a result.

-Mic blend - For some players, the ideal scenario to remedy the harsh ‘quack’ that can result from piezos becoming overloaded with vibrations from harder playing (though external EQ and compression and passive DI boxes with high headroom can help a lot with this) is to have two sources to capture the sound in your guitar; sometimes this can be a small internal mic that players can then blend with the sound of their guitar.
-The downside is capturing sound from within the guitar isn’t as good as the sound vibrating from the top, and mics can often be subject to feedback issues.
-But used judiciously, they can really add a more natural quality to your plugged-in acoustic tone.
+Mic blend - For some players, the ideal scenario to remedy the harsh brightness from a piezo pickup is to have two sources to capture the sound in your guitar.
+Often, this is a small internal mic that players can then blend with the sound of their guitar.
+The only downside is that capturing sound from within the body isn't as reliable, neither is the signal as strong as capturing vibrations from the guitar's top.
+Used judiciously though, alongside a piezo pickup, you can create some beautiful sounds.

 Transducer - This is a sensor that’s placed inside the guitar to pick up body vibrations – these will be strongest around the immediate area of the body above where the transducer is fitted.
 It’s great for percussive players who physically tap their guitar’s body for beats to mix with their string work.
 Transducer pickups tend to work alongside a piezo or soundhole pickup as a secondary source.